Anukramaṇī: Anukramanis of the Rigveda

 Six Anukramanis of the Rigveda are ascribed to Shaunaka: Anuvakanukramani, Arshanukramani, Chandonukramani, Devatanukramani, Padanukramani and Suktanukramani.
 Except the Anuvakakramani, other Anukramanis survive only in quotations found in the writings of Shadgurashishya.

-The most important Anukramani of the Rigveda is Katyayana's Sarvanukramani (ca. 2nd century BCE), recording the first word, the number of verses, name and family of poets (rshis), names of deities and metres for each of the 1,028 hymns of the Rigveda.
+The most important Anukramani of the Rigveda is Katyayana's Sarvanukramani (ca.mid fourth century BCE), recording the first word, the number of verses, name and family of poets (rshis), names of deities and metres for each of the 1,028 hymns of the Rigveda.
 The Vedarthadipika, written by Shadgurushishya (12th century) is a significant commentary of this work.